-Snowbirds are the RVers and travelers who spend much of the year living in their home states—typically in cooler, northern parts of the U.S. and Canada.
-But what sets them apart is that, each year, they travel south to escape their region’s harsh winter climate.
+In North America, Snowbird season is near!
+And no, we aren’t talking about an actual type of bird.
+Snowbirds are the RVers and travelers who spend much of the year living in their home states in the cooler, northern parts of the U.S. and Canada.
+Each year, however, they travel south to escape their region’s harsh winter climate.
 Americans and Canadians are known for finding warmer destinations to avoid the chilly temperatures and snowstorms plaguing their hometowns.

 This mecca for snowbirds is full of resorts that are, in turn, full of RVers.
 Whether you settle in Phoenix, Tempe or Mesa, you’re an easy drive to the natural wonders of Arizona with the incredible cultural offerings of a big city at your fingertips.
 Phoenix International Airport is one of the biggest airports in the country, making it easy to host visitors.
 Two main words of warning here: The parks fill up early, especially beginning January 1, and you’ll need a car to comfortably take advantage of everything there is to see.

 #5: Tucson, Arizona

 If Phoenix, Arizona appeals to you but is a bit too congested for your snowbird tastes, consider Tucson.
 Tucson is home to Saguaro National Park, along with plenty of other gorgeous state parks and the Arizona-Sonora Desert Museum.

 It offers adorable downtown neighborhoods that aren’t quite as chaotic as found in Phoenix proper.
 Much like Phoenix, the Tucson airport offers an easy option for friends and family.
 Unlike Phoenix however, the city is known for being extremely bike-friendly.
 Not convinced?
 This video from Visit Tucson will inspire you.

 There are many more communities in Arizona worth a look besides Phoenix and Tucson.
 Perhaps the most charming and unusual is Bisbee.